Dojo: A Differentiable Physics Engine for Robotics: Introduction

+Additionally, we also incorporate the following features that have been presented in previous works, but are not typically implemented in existing physics engines: (a) We use a variational integration scheme for strong energy and momentum conservation in non-contact regimes. (b) We use full nonlinear complementarity constraints with nonlinear friction cones to avoid numerical artifacts like interpenetration of rigid bodies (e.g., a robot foot sinking through the floor) and creep (e.g., objects that should be at rest incorrectly sliding) commonly seen in robotics simulators \qc{\cite{parmar2021fundamental}}. (c) We use maximal coordinates, explicitly representing the 6 degree of freedom pose of each rigid link, and the internal constraint forces that bind them together.}

+\qc{The Dojo physics engine is designed around these core numerical innovations with the goal of advancing robot simulation for trajectory optimization and motion planning, control, reinforcement learning, system identification, and for generating high-quality datasets for learning and validation.

+To demonstrate the advantages of this combination of numerical features, we benchmark Dojo against MuJoCo \cite{todorov2012mujoco}, Drake \cite{drake}, and Brax \cite{freeman2021brax} for computational speed in simulations with four different robot platforms, showing Dojo delivers a comparable performance as other differentiable simulators.
+We demonstrate Dojo's numerical stability and accuracy over sample rates down to 20Hz, allowing for lower sample rates than other simulators, leading to fewer rollout steps, and therefore less severe vanishing/exploding gradients.
+We also compare Dojo's primal-dual solver versus a more common primal only interior point solver, showing improved convergence speed and constraint satisfaction.
+We demonstrate Dojo's differentiability in trajectory optimization, policy optimization, and system identification examples in comparison with sampling-based gradient approximations.
+Finally, we show Dojo's low sim-to-real gap in hardware experiments with a UFactory xArm 6.

+In summary, the key contributions of this paper as integrated into the Dojo simulator include:} \begin{enumerate}[label = (\roman*)] \item \qc{a custom primal-dual interior-point method for giving stable, accurate simulation over sample rates as low as 20Hz, \item analytic gradients through contact efficiently computed via implicit differentiation of the interior-point solver with a user-defined smoothness approximation set by the central path parameter, \item incorporation of variational integration and a nonlinear complementarity problem (NCP) model for accurate contact dynamics (previously introduced in literature, but not yet integrated in a simulator).} \end{enumerate}

 In the remainder of this paper, we first provide an overview of related state-of-the-art physics engines in Section \ref{sota}.
 We then summarize important technical background in Section \ref{background}.
 Next, we present Dojo, and its key features in Section \ref{dojo}.
-Simulation, planning, policy optimization, and system identification examples are presented in Section \ref{examples}.
+Simulation, planning, policy optimization, and system identification examples, \qc{and hardware sim-to-real gap evaluation} are presented in Section \ref{examples}.
 Finally, we conclude with a discussion of limitations and future work in Section \ref{conclusion}.